 Skills Required: None.
 Even if you’ve never decoupaged before, you’ll be able to do this project.
 The scraps are small, so you don’t really have to worry about wrinkles.

 Also, if you are anything like me you have a million old magazines that you have just sitting around collecting dust.
 You’d like to try a recycled craft with the mags perhaps, but you aren’t sure what to do.

-Mod Podge Magazine Collage
+Magazine Collage Art

 Before we dive in, let’s answer a few commonly questions you might have about this project.
 If you’d like to skip this FAQ and get to the how-to, scroll down past this section.
 Otherwise, this is what people want to know.